Are you using the right cinnamon?

 Ceylon cinnamon, also known as “true cinnamon” is really the only acceptable kind to feed to our loved ones and also add health benefits., The problem is, it isn’t the kind generally sold at the grocery store.
 I know!
 What is going on here?

-I purchase my organic Ceylon cinnamon online, keeping mind that the ground kind will only hold flavor and antioxidants for up to 6 months and the whole sticks for 1-2 years.
-Using stick forming and grating when you need is sure to give you the freshest and best flavor and health properties.
+Using a whole ceylon cinnamon sticks and grating when you need is sure to give you the freshest and best flavor and health properties.

 Here are some recipes to help you hide your daily cinnamon:

 - Quick Apple Cake